Owain Jones (footballer, born 1996): Club career

-Following his release from Swansea, Jones signed for Merthyr Town in 2017.

-Nuneaton Borough

-On the 21 June 2018, Jones signed for National League North side Nuneaton Borough.

-Return to Merthyr Town

-Jones was loaned back to Merthyr Town in September 2018 before later joining permanently.
+On 21 June 2018, Jones signed for National League North side Nuneaton Borough.
+He was loaned back to Merthyr Town in September 2018 before later joining permanently.

-Aberystwyth Town

 Following his departure from Merthyr, Jones signed for Cymru Premier side Aberystwyth Town on 17 June 2020.
 He was given the number 20 shirt for the 2020–21 season.

 International career

 In 2011, Jones represented Wales at U16 level at a triangular tournament in Belgium involving the hosts, Wales and Switzerland.

 The 2012–13 season saw Jones being called up into the Wales U17 squad in the European Championship Qualification Group stage against England, Northern Ireland and Estonia.

 Jones was selected for the Wales U19s squad the following season for their European Championship Qualification Group stage in Georgia scoring the first goal in a 6–0 victory in their final game against Moldova – a win which ensured qualification for the Elite Round in Portugal where Jones made 2 further appearances.
 In 2014–15, Jones was again selected for the U19s squad U19 European Championship Qualification Group campaign and started in all 3 games in Portugal.

 Still aged 18, Jones was called into the U21 squad for the European Championship fixture against Bulgaria at the Cardiff City Stadium on 31 March 2015.
 He was an unused substitute in a 3–1 win.
 Later in the qualification campaign, Jones made his debut in a 2–1 win over Armenia.